Skip to main content

 • Two 50:50 beam splitter cubes with broadband anti-reflection coating

-• Two 100 mm focal length converging lenses for beam conditioning
+• 44.5 mm focal length converging lens for beam conditioning

 Mechanical Components: